av109/movie-lister/README.md

 This project is a responsive movie search and details application built using Next.js 15 and the TMDB API.
 It features a clean user interface, infinite scrolling for movie lists, and detailed movie information, including cast and recommendations.

+There is some problem in running this TMDB api on indian IP.

 To run this project locally, follow these steps:

 -   Clone the repository: